 Jesus Is Our High Priest

 The Book of Hebrews is devoted to the high-priestly ministry of Jesus Christ.
-It was the responsibility of the high priest to represent the people before God and to offer sacrifice for sin so that God might forgive and cleanse the people.
-This was all a shadow or a picture to illustrate the coming of Jesus Christ.
+In the Old Testament, the high priest represented the people before God and offered sacrifices so that God might forgive and cleanse the people.
+This picture illustrated the coming of Jesus Christ.

-The Book of Hebrews focuses on the fact that Jesus Christ, God’s Son, came to earth to be God’s High Priest.
-He represented the people before God and offered a sacrifice on their behalf that took care of sin by paying its penalty.
+The Book of Hebrews focuses on Jesus Christ, God’s Son, coming to earth to be God’s High Priest.
+He represented the people before God and offered a sacrifice on their behalf that took care of sin for all time by completely paying its penalty—that sacrifice being Himself.

+The death of Jesus Christ secured salvation for eternity.
 The emphasis of an eternal redemption is crucial.
-The death of Jesus Christ secured salvation for eternity.
 The writer of the Book of Hebrews wrote:

 Christ did not carry out His sacrifice in an earthly tabernacle or in an earthly temple made with hands.
 He did not offer animals as the sacrifice for sin.
 Rather, He offered His own blood and body to God in heaven.
 By that sacrifice of Himself, He obtained for us an eternal redemption.